aeon0/d4lf/README.md

 ## How to Setup

 ### Game Settings
-- Font size must be set to small in the Gameplay Settings
+- Font size can be small or medium (better tested on small) in the Gameplay Settings
 - Game Language must be English
 - Advanced Tooltip Information (showing min and max values) is fine.
 But the Compare has to be truned off